 The text also features useful margin notes and numerous attractive diagrams.
 It guides students through some of the trickier points with the help of numerous graded exercises and examples.
 It is a great resource for both self-study and as a companion to any standard university course on the subject.

-Above books and their pricing can be summarized in this table:
+The above books and their pricing can be summarized in this table:

 - Best Calculus Textbooks